 speaker

 Analyst, Goldman Sachs

 All right.
 Thank you.
 Good morning, everyone.
-Good morning, Bonnie.
 Good morning.
 I had a question on your FY26 planning assumptions.
-While I recognize it is pretty early to talk about detailed guidance, I was hoping you could just talk through a little further some of the moving pieces as we start to think about modeling the year and thinking about the context of retailer inventory, de-stocking, headwinds that you just touched on are weighing on the second half trends this year.
-Then think about trends in China, broader concerns around US consumption.
-I guess ultimately do you see end market trends improving relative to the second half of this fiscal year or is it reasonable to assume similar trends persist even as we think about your return to growth in the air?
+While I recognize it's, you know, pretty early to talk about detailed guidance, I was, you know, hoping you could just talk through a little further some of the moving pieces, you know, as we start to think about modeling the year and, you know, I'm thinking about in the context of, you know, retailer inventory, destocking, headwinds, etc. you know, as you just touched on, are weighing on, you know, the second half trends this year, you know, and then thinking about trends in China, broader concerns around U.S. consumption.
+I guess, you know, ultimately, do you see end market trends improving relative to the second half of this fiscal year?
+Or, you know, is it reasonable to assume similar trends persist, even as we think about your return to growth in the air?
 Thank you.

+speaker